swisstopo/swissgeol-assets-dataextraction/README.md

 4. `Title_Page` - Title pages of original reports.
 5. `Unknown` - Everything else.

-Extended classes in available in V1 version are mapped to `unknown` whe running the V0 API version.
+Extended classes in available in V1 version are mapped to `unknown` when running the V0 API version.

 ### V1 version
 The V1 version containes extended classes from v0 and Each page is categorized into one of the following: